What is a basic bank account?

 The total amount of monthly instalments of the borrowers’ loans, including the instalment of the loan they intend to enter into and the instalments of other loans they have entered into, should not as a rule exceed half (50%) of their income, less taxes and social security contributions.

 Agreements for credit relating to residential immovable property and credit secured by a mortgage or equivalent guarantee should not, as a rule, have an average maturity longer than 30 years.
+The maximum maturity of these contracts may not exceed:

 Personal credit agreements should not have a maturity longer than seven years.
 Exceptions are made for credit for education, health and renewable energy, whose maximum maturity is 10 years, provided that these purposes are duly evidenced.